General enquiries: 0800 326 5559

 • Have you tried to get help before? – Knowledge of any previous rehab experience might let us know what’s right for you this time around.

-• Have you told anyone else about your addiction? – The help and support you need may also depend on your home environment.
-For example, if you’re currently in a space where you don’t feel supported, then getting away via residential rehab will likely be the best option for you.
+• Have you told anyone else about your alcohol or drug addiction? – The help and support you need may also depend on your home environment.
+For example, if you’re currently in a space where you don’t feel supported, then getting away via residential rehab clinics will likely be the best option for you.

-• How long has your addiction been happening for? – Addiction is like a lot of other disorders.
+• How long has your alcohol or drug addiction been happening? – Addiction is like a lot of other disorders.
 The longer you leave it, the worse it will likely get.
 This is why it’s important to seek help as soon as you’ve admitted that you need it.
-It’s also why we ask this question – it gives us an indication of how deeply rooted your addiction might be.
+It’s also why we ask this question – it gives us an indication of how deeply rooted your alcohol or drug addiction might be.

 Please call our 24-Hour Helpline: 0800 326 5559

-How much does drug and alcohol rehab cost in Bradford?
+How much does drug & alcohol rehab Bradford cost?

-Pound notes and coins symbolising the cost of rehab
+Pound notes and coins symbolising the cost of detox and treatment at drug and alcohol rehab Bradford

-The cost of drug and alcohol rehab in Bradford can vary widely depending on your circumstances and personal preferences.
+The cost of drug & alcohol rehabilitation in Bradford can vary widely depending on your circumstances and personal preferences.

-You may have read news stories about celebrities attending luxury rehab centres charging upwards of £100,000 for a single stay and assumed that residential rehab was out of your price range.
+You may have read news stories about celebrities attending luxury rehabilitation centres charging upwards of £100,000 for a single stay and assumed that all residential rehab clinics were out of your price range.

-The average cost of treatment in the UK is approximately £495 a day.
+The average cost of residential rehabilitation treatment in the UK is approximately £495 a day.

-Home detox is another affordable option, with programmes starting at just £1500.
+Home detox treatment is another affordable option, with programmes starting at just £1500.

 As well as the cost of treatment, you will also need to consider additional expenses such as your monthly household bills, additional childcare or pet care and your travel costs to and from the treatment centre.